-What better way to enjoy the holidays than with Ars Lyrica Houston, the celebrated ensemble from Texas.
-Its festive Crossing Borders contains 17th- and 18th-century music from the Western Hemisphere composed at that crucial moment when European and indigenous traditions were beginning to interact.
+What better way to enjoy the holidays than with Ars Lyrica Houston, the celebrated ensemble from Texas, directed by Matthew Dirst and featuring the singers Camille Ortiz and Cecilia Duarte.
+The festive, toe-tapping Crossing Borders contains western-hemisphere music that shows the rich flowering of Hispanic culture during the 16th through 18th centuries.
 The vocalists and instrumentalists perform villancicos, romances, and a wealth of other compositions by Roque Ceruti, José Duran, Antonio de Salazar, Manuel Joseph Duron, and others.

 “Matthew Dirst, artistic director of Ars Lyrica Houston, has an unerring ability to put together programs that are musically rich and varied, framed in fascinating historical context, and vividly brought to life by the finest guest soloists and musicians.”—Arts & Culture Texas

 The virtual program becomes available on Sunday, December 26, 4 p.m.
 ET, followed by a live Q&A, and remains viewable until January 9.